wp-plugins/commentluv/readme.txt

 They can either manually add their feed url to the comment (see above) or they can make sure that they have an entry in the blog <head> section like this:
 &lt;link rel="alternate" type="application/rss+xml" href="http://www.fiddyp.co.uk/feed/" title="FiddyP Posts RSS feed" /&gt;

+= I am having problems, what do I do? =
+You can switcht the debug option on by including "[debugon]" in the comment (no quotes) and the plugin will output the things that it tried to locate the feed.
+Copy and paste the debug output in to an email to me (along with the author's url) and I'll look into it for you.

 == Screenshots ==